Search

 Robert Schrader

-Don Mueang International Airport (DMK) is the second-largest airport serving Thailand’s capital, Bangkok.
-Once the country’s main international gateway, it mainly handles low-cost domestic flights in the present day.
-The facility can feel like a blast from the past, but the following tips are future-proof.
+Don Mueang International Airport (DMK) serves Bangkok as a budget airline hub for the city, handling low-cost carriers with both domestic and international flights.
+Once the main international gateway for Thailand, the facility now operates as the secondary airport for Bangkok.
+It can feel like a blast from the past, but the following tips are future-proof.

 How to get to and from Bangkok and DMK?

-If I absolutely have to use the airport, I try to choose an early morning or late night departure to limit my exposure to traffic.
+If I absolutely have to use the airport, I try to choose an early morning or late-night flight to avoid heavy traffic.
 If this isn’t possible, I try to leave my hotel or apartment in the city center no less than two hours (for domestic) or three hours (for international) before departure.
-This gives me a full hour to reach the airport, in spite of it being just 22 km or 13 miles from Siam Station in central Bangkok.
-Prior to setting off for the airport, keep in mind that it has two terminals: Terminal 1 serves international flights, while Terminal 2 is for domestic flights.
+That should give you a full hour for the journey.

 Navigating check-in, security and immigration at DMK

-Don Mueang International was built for a different time, a reality that both its check-in and security areas reflect.
-If at all possible, you should check-in via the internet or your airline’s smartphone app.
-This way, even if you need to check a bag, you can merely make a stop at the bag drop area, rather than having to join one of the snaking, slow-moving check-in lines.
+Don Mueang was built for a different time, a reality that both its check-in and security areas reflect.
+My advice?
+Check in online or on your airline’s app.
+Even with a checked bag, using the bag drop line will save you from the long, slow-moving queues.

 Airport lounges and alternatives at DMK

-In spite of most of the airlines that serve it being low-cost carriers, DMK has a satisfactory selection of lounges, many of which accept Priority Pass.
-If you aren’t a Priority Pass member, you can purchase access, though I’d say this isn’t worth it unless you have more than an hour before your flight.
+In spite of most of the airlines that serve it being low-cost carriers, DMK has a decent lineup of lounges, and most of them accept Priority Pass.
+If you don’t have a membership, you can buy a day pass, but I’d only say it’s worth it if you have more than an hour to kill before your flight.

-In international Terminal 1, travelers can choose between the Coral Executive Lounge and the Miracle Lounge.
+In international Terminal 1, you can choose between the Coral Executive Lounge and the Miracle Lounges (there are two of them).
 If you’ve flown through Thai airports, these local brand names will be familiar.
 Both lounges are smaller and more spartan than their counterparts of Suvarnabhumi (BKK), though my experience has been that the Coral is the more crowded of the two, as it’s the first one you reach after clearing security.

 Both lounges offer a buffet consisting mainly of Thai food, as well as a full range of non-alcoholic beverages and limited bar service (wine and local beers like Chang and Singha).

-Do note that if you’re flying AirAsia and are either traveling in business class or have purchased the “Red Carpet” add-on package, you are entitled to access a dedicated area of the Coral Executive Lounge, where you’ll enjoy premium cocktails, in addition to the normal spread of food and drink.
+Do note that if you’re flying AirAsia and are either traveling in business class or have purchased the “Red Carpet” add-on package, you are entitled to access a dedicated area of the Coral Executive Lounge with a complimentary signature drink and the same food.

 Luggage storage and delivery at DMK

-DMK is home to a branch of Airportel, a convenient luggage storage and delivery service with many locations throughout Thailand.
+DMK has a branch of AIRPORTELs, a luggage storage and delivery service with many locations throughout Thailand.
 The facility has space for more than 2,000 bags, and can store bags for days, weeks or months at a flat of 100 THB (around $3) per bag, per day.
 Staff can also send bags to any address in Bangkok, be it a hotel, Airbnb apartment or residence.

 Keep in mind that while Airportel is open 24 hours, it only has one location at DMK, in Terminal 2.
 So if you’re arriving internationally and need to store your bag, you will need to walk from Terminal 1 to Terminal 2 in order to avail Airportel’s services.